CodySimmons/top_etchasketch/README.md

 Cells will change color as the user hovers their mouse over each cell.
 Currently allows for cells to change to either black or rainbow (name it Razer mode)

+What I learned:

+gridAllCells.forEach((gridCell) =>
+gridCell.addEventListener("mouseover", cellChangeColor)
+);
+This bit is calling the fuction without the () passes the function's script through, allowing the script to run, using the 'this' in the function to apply to the gridCell.